 Parking

-Parking for commencement is free and available on a first-come, first-served basis.
-Suggested parking areas include, Hull Deck (W05), South Campus Deck (S11), East Campus Deck (E04), and Performing Arts Center Deck (E20).
+Parking for the Graduate Commencement ceremony is free and available on a first-come, first-served basis.
+Suggested parking areas include South Campus Deck (S11), Carlton Street Deck (S15), and Foley Field Lot (S14).

-The Tate Center Deck and lot E12 are reserved for designated participants by permit only.
+McPhaul Lot (S10) and Coverdell Lot (S16) are reserved for designated participants by permit only.

 For disability parking, see disability access.